joaonlopes/redocly-cli-behind-proxy/README.md

-The purpose of this branch is to keep an hack that allows using the redocly cli behind a proxy.
+The purpose of this fork is to keep an hack that allows using the redocly cli behind a proxy.
 The change is only on 2 files push.ts and registry-api.ts.
 It requires package https-proxy-agent.

+I made the fork from Main.

 How I use this hack :